IronCoreLabs/recrypt-node-binding/README.md

 yarn compile
 ```

-This will produce an `index.node` file within the `native` directory.
+This will produce an `index.node` file within the `bin-package` directory.
 This file can then be included within a NodeJS file by simply requiring the file, e.g.

 ```
 const recrypt = require('index.node');